Negotiation & Strategic Influence.

 - LMS deployment on your platform or Sigma’s Academy LMS

 The global negotiation training market is dominated by programmes designed for Western domestic contexts.
-Here’s how Sigma stacks up.
+Here is how Sigma stacks up.

 |---|---|---|---|---|